 Thomas and Friends party food ideas

-Using a trick I learned for Sawyer’s Rock n Roll Themed Birthday Party, I made my own water bottle labels using duct tape (I purchased this one from Amazon here), a Thomas and Friends party-themed label and circle punch.
+Using a trick I learned for Sawyer’s Rock n Roll Themed Birthday Party, I made my own water bottle labels using duct tape (I purchased this one from Amazon here, but I’m not sure if it’s still available, but this tape looks like a good alternative), a Thomas and Friends party-themed label and circle punch.

-Cupcakes with simple DIY toppers using Thomas or “4” (for Grayson’s 4th birthday).
+Cupcakes with simple DIY toppers using Thomas or “4” (for his 4th birthday).
 These just require the Thomas the train birthday party printables, a computer and printer, red paper, toothpicks and a glue gun.
+Get my instructions for how to make these Easy DIY Cupcake Toppers.

-Easy Thomas the train party idea: Inspired by something I saw on Pinterest, we displayed the food and snacks in disposable baking pans with construction paper “wheels” and set them out like trains.
-This couln’t be easier, and was also really cost-effective!
+Easy Thomas the train party idea: Inspired by something I saw on Pinterest, we displayed the food and snacks in disposable bread loaf baking pans with construction paper “wheels” and set them out like trains.
+This couldn’t be easier, and was also really cost-effective!

 We went with kid-friendly but on-theme Thomas and Friends party food.
-We cut out ham and cheese and turkey and cheese sandwiches using train-shaped sandwich cutters (found on Amazon here), which were super easy to make.
+We cut out ham and cheese and turkey and cheese sandwiches using train-shaped sandwich cutters (found in this set on Amazon here), which were super easy to make.
 And who doesn’t love quick and easy party ideas?

 Train cookie cutters also come in handy for a Thomas and Friends birthday party.
 I made these train-shaped sugar cookies using this cookie cutter from Amazon.